endlos99/xdt99/MANUAL.md

 The syntax for `-f` is fairly permissible, e.g., `DIS/FIX 80`, `DISFIX80`, or
 `DF80` all work.

+When adding multiple files with the `-n` option, the last character of the specified filename will be incremented by one for each subsequent file, e.g.,

+	$ xdm99.py work.dsk -a intro main appendix -n FILE

+will add the files as `FILE`, `FILF`, and `FILG` to the disk image.

 The rename parameter `-r` renames one or more files on the disk.

 	$ xdm99.py work.dsk -r HELLO-S:HELLO/S

-For each file to rename, provide the old file name. followed by a colon `:`, followed by the new file name.
+For each file to rename, provide the old filename. followed by a colon `:`, followed by the new filename.

 The delete parameter `-d` deletes one or more files on the disk.